hoodayashika/Stop-Watch/README.md

-# PRODIGY_WD_02
+# Stop-Watch
-Stopwatch application using HTML, CSS, and JavaScript, as a task for my internship at Prodigy InfoTech.
+Stopwatch application using HTML for structure, CSS for style, and JavaScript for interactivity, as a task for my internship at Prodigy InfoTech.